Parliamentary.ai

 Groups Affected

-• Adults with learning disabilities: Will directly benefit from improved access to services and potentially a more equitable system.
+• Adults and children with learning disabilities: Will benefit from improved access to services and potentially a more inclusive service delivery.

-• Families and carers of individuals with learning disabilities: Will experience the impact of improved or unchanged service provision based on consultation findings.
+• Families and carers of individuals with learning disabilities: Will experience improved support and potentially reduced burden.

-• Local authorities: Will need to review and potentially change their service provision to meet the requirements of the bill.
+• Local authorities: Will be subject to review of their service provision and may need to make changes to meet the requirements of the bill.

 Powered by nyModel